glasnt/talks/2019_10_PyGotham.podium/slides.md

 These will often be available from your web server provider, which is often a very good idea because the closer your web server and database the faster you can send data between the two parts of your application.

+TODO

+more here something along the lines of

+there is no reason not to use a managed database any more

+managed databases are a solved problem, pay for one and get the benefits

+a lot of people use databases, so a lot of work has gone into them

+pay just a little bit and you often get:

+- persistence
+- backups
+- maintenance windows
+- more so: you don't have to manage it.

+heck, some now days even automatically expand and the providers handle this without downtime for you

+this and your domain name might be the only thing you end up paying for in a smaller stack, but it's worth it.

+ENDTODO

 ---
 <br><BR>
 # Which database?